Skip to content

 Car Dealerships Go Green with Cars and Lighting

 Emich Volkswagen, the oldest Volkswagen dealership in Colorado, recently replaced its interior and exterior lights with LEDs.
-SoGoGreen, a Colorado based LED distributor, installed 85 indoor and outdoor LED lamps.
-The outdoor high intensity discharge (HID) lamps were consuming 750-1000 watts and the indoor high bay ceiling lamps were consuming 400 watts.
-The new LEDs in the parking lot consume 131-161 watts and the new LED indoor lamps consume 102 watts.
-They also replaced outdoor wall and pathway lighting.
-The dealership is now consuming 80% less energy and plans to see a return on investment in 18 months from energy cost savings and Xcel Conservation Rebates.
-Fred Emich, partner and operator of the dealership, said they not only switched to LEDs for financial reasons, but because people come to their dealership for their efficient and environmentally friendly cars.
-They want their customers to know that the environment and efficiency is not only important for their cars, but also for their dealership.
+SoGoGreen, a Colorado-based LED distributor, installed 85 indoor and outdoor LED lamps.
+The outdoor high-intensity discharge (HID) lamps consumed 750-1000 watts, and the indoor high bay ceiling lamps consumed 400 watts.
+The new LEDs in the parking lot consume 131-161 watts, and the new LED indoor lamps consume 102 watts.
+They also replaced the outdoor wall and pathway lighting.
+The dealership now consumes 80% less energy and plans to see a return on investment in 18 months from energy cost savings and Xcel Conservation Rebates.
+Fred Emich, partner and operator of the dealership, said they not only switched to LEDs for financial reasons, but also because people come to their dealership for their efficient and environmentally friendly cars.
+They want their customers to know that the environment and efficiency are crucial for their cars and their dealership.

-Another Lexus dealership in West Springfield, Massachusetts also installed LED lighting from Qnuru.
+Another Lexus dealership in West Springfield, Massachusetts, installed LED lighting from Qnuru.
 They replaced their 1000-watt metal halide lamps in the parking lot with 144-watt LED lights, reducing energy consumption by 86%.
-They also replaced their 322-watt high pressure sodium pathway lights with 67-watt LEDs, reducing energy consumption by another 80%.
-The dealership is planning to see a return on investment in less than 24 months!
+They also replaced their 322-watt high-pressure sodium pathway lights with 67-watt LEDs, reducing energy consumption by another 80%.
+The dealership plans to see a return on investment in less than 24 months!

 Car dealerships, stop consuming so much energy with your old lights and switch to LEDs today!